Australasian Journal of Philosophy

 Instructions to Referees

 The Journal calls upon referees to help evaluate manuscripts, to ensure that the broadest range of expertise in the profession is brought to bear on submissions.
-Ultimately, we are asking referees to help us with two basic questions about a submission:
+Ultimately, we are asking referees to help the editorial team with two central questions about a submission:

-1. Does the submission achieve what it is setting out to achieve?
+1. Does the submission achieve what it is aiming to achieve?

-2. Is it important for AJP to publish a paper with those aims?
+2. Is it important for AJP to publish an article with those aims?

 We'd expect referees who answer ‘no’ to one or both of these questions to recommend rejection of the submission.
 If the answer to the question(s) is ‘yes, with reservations’, then we'd expect a recommendation of revise and resubmit; and if the answer is ‘yes’ to both questions, we'd expect a recommendation of acceptance.